Gerald Veasley: Bass Bootcamp

 In 2002 Veasley founded his own Bass Bootcamp in Philadelphia with Roxanne Veasley and Lee Patterson.
 The camp has served over 700 bass players from all around world as well as other professionals like Marcus Miller, Stanley Clarke, Michael Manring, Victor Wooten, and many more.
 The camp lasts for 2 days and students are taught many important musical skills by the instructors such as: learning how to groove, creating bass lines, improving your ear, optimizing practice time, and playing live with a drummer.
-In addition, they also teach under music theory topics like covering scales, arpeggios, modes, etc.,as well as an “All-Star Concert” which takes place at The Ardmore Music Hall featuring Gerald and various special guests.
+In addition, they also teach under music theory topics like covering scales, arpeggios, modes, etc., as well as an “All-Star Concert” which takes place at The Ardmore Music Hall featuring Gerald and various special guests.

 Collaborations

 In 1988, Gerald joined a jazz fusion band called The Zawinul Syndicate featuring keyboardist Joe Zawinul, former member of the group Weather Report.
 The band blended the styles from many different cultures of music and combined tones of strange grooves, driving, swinging and toured from places like the U.S to Germany and continued on until the unfortunate death of Joe.

-In June of 1999, Gerald was featured playing bass on an album with Earth, Wind & Fire's Philip Bailey called Dreams.
+In June 1999, Gerald was featured playing bass on an album with Earth, Wind & Fire's Philip Bailey called Dreams.
 The album featured many artists such as George Duke, Marcus Miller, Pat Metheny, Gerald Albright, and many others.
 Veasley was featured on the song “Something To Remind You” with Duke and Metheny.